 What Is Debt-to-Income Ratio?

-Your debt should include all revolving and installment debt — meaning car loans, personal loans, student loans, mortgage loans, credit card debt, and any other debt that shows up on a credit report.
+Your DTI ratio should include all revolving and installment debts — car loans, personal loans, student loans, mortgage loans, credit card debt, and any other debt that shows up on a credit report.
 Certain financial obligations like child support and alimony should also be included.

-Do not include monthly expenses like health insurance premiums, transportation costs, 401k or IRA contributions and bills for utilities and services (electricity, water, gas, internet, and cable, etc.).
-However, there is a caveat.
-If there are long overdue bills for these types of accounts, they might eventually be passed on to a collection agency responsible for recouping that money.
-If that is the case, the debt may be included in the calculation if that is the case.
+Monthly expenses like health insurance premiums, transportation costs, 401k or IRA contributions, and bills for utilities and services (electricity, water, gas, internet, and cable, etc.) are generally not included.
+However, if you have long-overdue bills for these types of accounts, they might eventually be passed on to a collection agency.
+The debt may be included in the calculation if that is the case.

 Lender limits can vary considerably, depending on the type of loan and overall financial profile of a prospective applicant, but there are guidelines in place that can serve as a frame of reference.
 Since the Federal National Mortgage Association (commonly known as Fannie Mae) raised their DTI limit in 2007, the maximum limit for most lenders will not exceed 50%.

 Prospective borrowers should strive for a DTI of at least 43%, or the maximum allowed to access Qualified Mortgage loans.
 These loans comply with federal guidelines that were created to prevent high-risk transactions between lenders and borrowers.